 Students requesting an additional copy of the transcript or graduation certificate must do so in writing.
 The second copy of the transcript or graduation certificate can be sent for a fee of \$10.00.
-Please send a self-addressed, stamped envelope with the request for a transcript.
 The school reserves the right to withhold a transcript if the student's financial account is in arrears.